urnathan/moke/README.md

 * RightCtrl+RightAlt -> MiddleButton
 * RightCtrl -> RightMouse

-These mappings mean the RightCtrl key is not otherwise useable -- but I remap the CapsLock key to Ctrl functionality.<a href="#1"><sup>1</sup></a> The chords needed for MiddleButton can be done with one hand -- leaving the other to operate the touchpad itself.
+These mappings mean the RightCtrl key is not otherwise useable.<a href="#2"><sup>2</sup></a> The chords needed for MiddleButton can be done with one hand -- leaving the other to operate the touchpad itself.

 # Errors

 Moke's error messages should be clear enough.
+Here are some of the checks:

-It does not permit more than one instance of the Moke device.
-It reminds you if it is not running as root, and cannot find a device.
+* It does not permit more than one instance of the Moke device.

+* If it cannot find a device and is not running as root, it give you a reminder.

+* It makes sure that exactly one device matches the partial name.
+As the iteration ordering is unspecified you cannot rely on first-find behavior.

+* It does not permit a chord's second key to be the first key of another combination.

 # Setuid